 Of course, Chinatown isn’t just about candid moments.
 It’s also home to iconic landmarks like the Buddha Tooth Relic Temple.
 The architecture here is breathtaking and provides a great contrast to the modern skyscrapers in the distance.
 While I missed some spots, like the building that resembles New York City’s Times Square (which I found online), I didn’t mind.
 Sometimes the best adventures happen when you don’t over-plan.

 Unfortunately, it rained heavily on the evening, throwing a wrench in my plans to visit Marina Bay Sands.
 To make matters worse, I injured my toe in the hotel room—it was bleeding and made walking painful.
 This experience reminded me how crucial travel planning is, especially for unpredictable situations.
-Be sure to check out the essential travel checklist guide to stay prepared for your next trip.
+Be sure have a travel checklist to stay prepared for your next trip.

 That said, sticking close to the hotel wasn’t such a bad idea.
 Even with limited mobility, I managed to capture a few more candid street moments.
 That’s the beauty of street photography in Singapore—there’s always something happening, no matter where you are.